jurijzahn8019/action-is-user-member-of-teams/README.md

 ### `ismember`

-true if user is member of one or more teams
+true if any user is member of one or more teams

+### `userName`

+Username of the first found user who is member of a team

+### `teamName`

+Team name in case the user's team was found

 ## Example usage